A Tudor voyage of exploration - an extraordinary story of daring, discovery, tragedy and pioneering achievement.

 This is the fascinating story of a forgotten few whose deeds had an important long-term impact on Britain's history - LITERARY REVIEW

 James Evans completed a doctorate at Oriel College, Oxford, following a first-class degree and a Masters in Historical Research.
-He is a writer and producer of historical documentaries for the BBC and Channel 4, and the author of Merchant Adventurers: The Voyage of Discovery that Transformed Tudor England.
+He is a writer and producer of historical documentaries for the BBC and Channel 4, and the author of MERCHANT ADVENTURERS and EMIGRANTS.
 He lives in London with his wife and three children.